FAQ & troubleshooting

 External encryption keys

-- Use your own KMS key (AWS only) to encrypt cluster data.
-You control rotation and revocation and are responsible for monitoring via CloudTrail and CloudWatch.
+- Use your own AWS KMS key to encrypt cluster data.
+You control rotation and revocation and are responsible for monitoring via AWS CloudTrail and Amazon CloudWatch.

 - Supported on enterprise plans only.